kammitama5/kammitama5.github.io/_posts/2018-6-10-Sunday-June-10th.md

 - I'm moving on with a new part of my GSoC project, and I'm not quite sure how to start.
   So there's trepidation about that.
 - I also have to attend a final tomorrow, and asked three different people if it's tomorrow, and haven't heard back from anyone yet.
+Not even the teacher.
+I *hate* this.
 - Also, I'm trying to confirm that I have a place to stay next week, and I've heard nothing about that yet.
 - Finally, I reached out to a person who said they wanted help with an open source project, and